Traffic Services Branch

 Assistant Commissioner John Hartley

-“This operation sees NSW Police use a fixed-wing plane to target speeding, fatigue and other dangerous driving behaviour from the sky.”
-Commissioner Andrew Scipione said.
+Police will use a fixed-wing plane to target speeding, fatigue and other dangerous driving offences.
+The Cessna 206H Stationair will be manned by trained traffic Police.

 “I’d appeal to motorists hitting the roads this holiday period to think about what they’re doing behind the wheel.”
 Assistant Commissioner Hartley said.

 “One stupid act could kill you, a passenger or an innocent road user turning what should be a happy and joyous time into a Christmas tragedy.”